deadboyccc/Resume/README.md

 **Backend Developer** | February 2025 - Present

-- Integrated core financial business logic into backend systems for a mobile fintech application, ensuring seamless functionality and data integrity.
+- Integrating core financial business logic into a mobile fintech application's backend.
+- Integrating an ERP system into a dedicated API (from successful proof of concept to full backend development for financial application services).
+- Actively learning financial terms (KYB, KYT, AML, MSME Financing, Credit Score) and business financial logic to enhance tech integration and drive digital transformation.
-- Designed decoupled architectures to secure sensitive financial data and reduce API exposure, enhancing overall system security.
+- Designing decoupled architectures to secure sensitive data and reduce API exposure.
-- Developed a modular backend API framework to support audit and error-check processes, improving system reliability and compliance.
+- Developing a modular backend API framework for audit and error-check processes.
-- Experimented with scalable solutions using both local and cloud databases to ensure data reliability and high availability.
+- Experimenting with scalable solutions using local and cloud databases for data reliability.

 ### CodeCraft | Baghdad, Iraq